-To evaluate the performance of participants, we measured the distance between their provided order, and the correct orders given in Table 1.
+To evaluate the performance of participants, we measured the distance between their provided order and the correct orders given in Table 1.
 A commonly used distance metric for orderings is Kendall's τ , which counts the number of adjacent pairwise disagreements between orderings.
-Values of τ range from $0 \le \tau \le n(n-1)/2$, where n = 10 is the number of items.
-A value of zero means the ordering is exactly right, and a value of one means that the ordering is correct except for two neighboring items being transposed, and so on, up to the maximum possible value of 45.
+Values of τ range from $0 \le \tau \le n(n-1)/2$, where n is the number of items for the problem.
+A value of zero means the ordering is exactly right, and a value of one means that the ordering is correct except for two neighboring items being transposed, and so on, up to the maximum possible value.
+For the 10-item general knowledge questions, this maximum is 45.
+The maximum τ is 496 for the NFL prediction question, and 190 for the Survivor prediction question.